eshamster/try-cl-test-on-gh-actions/README.md

 ## Usage

+- inputs
+    - `lisp`: A name of Common Lisp implementation.
+Currently, the followings can be used.
+        - `sbcl-bin`
+        - `ccl-bin`
+    - `installTargets` [optional]: Comma separated installation targets that can be installed by `ros install`

-Put `.github/workflows/xxx.yml` like the following to your Common Lisp project.
+e.g. Put `.github/workflows/xxx.yml` like the following to your Common Lisp project.

 ```yml
 on: [push]